How To Take Your Little Kids To The Utah Color Festival

 This particular Holi Festival is held on the last weekend in March which means the weather is usually mild and enables you to wear layers.

-Wear as much white as possible or, at least, light grey so the colors will show well, but don't expect to to keep those clothes afterwards.
+Wear as much white as possible or, at least, light grey so the colors will show well, but don't expect to keep those clothes afterwards.

 Even after all the washing, our white and light grey hoodies and sweats were all stained a very pale pink.